waynezhang78/OracleHandson-Wayne/examplelab2/examplelab2.rst

 ESXi will automatically create a virtual SCSI for you.
 As our best practice guide, we need to separate those PVSCSI for different function (redo, archive, datafile).

-``Acropolis AHV do not need this function.
+**AHV do not need this function.
 There are not any PVSCSI for AHV .
-Acropolis AHV using Virtio.``
+Acropolis AHV using Virtio.**

 .. figure:: images/Lab204.png